 Timothy's Answer: Your filing status for taxes is determined by your marital status as of December 31 of the current tax year.
 If your divorce has been finalized by that date, your taxes would be filed either as single or head of household.
 If you are still married by December 31st, your tax filing status would be either married filing a joint return or married filing a separate return.
 The individual laws of your state will determine whether you are considered legally separated or divorced at that time.

-Even if you were not living together, as long as the divorce has not been finalized by December 31st, you have the choice of filing married filing jointly.
+Even if you were not living together, as long as the divorce has not been finalized by December 31st, you generally have the choice of filing married filing jointly.
 Please refer to IRS Publication 504 for more information and details, which may be viewed at www.irs.gov.
+(Update: In some states, filing a legal separation agreement will mean you are considered "unmarried" and can't file your taxes jointly.
+Ask an accountant or tax preparer how the laws work in your state regarding this issue.)

 You are right, more often than not there is a monetary advantage to the filing status married filing jointly.
 We highly recommend you consult with a tax professional to learn whether there will be a monetary advantage for both parties if you are eligible to claim the married-filing-jointly status.